wikmor/LiveScoreboard/README.md

 ```

 ## Assumptions:
+- This library is intended for simplicity
 - Decreasing the match score is permissible, for example, if a goal is initially deemed valid but is later confirmed not to be a goal after VAR verification.
+- Each match is uniquely identified by its home and away teams.
 - Similar to removing an item from a list in Java, we don't throw an exception when finishing a match that doesn't exist.
+- While exceptions are thrown and caught in the test cases, there is no custom exception handling.
+In the future, creating custom exceptions to provide more specific error messages can be beneficial.
+- The current library implementation is not thread-safe.
+Concurrent modifications to the scoreboard by multiple threads can lead to an inconsistent state.
+Therefore, it is not advisable to use this library in a multithreaded environment without proper synchronization mechanisms.
+- Logging functionality is not included in the library.
+In a production environment, implementing logging would be crucial for monitoring and troubleshooting the application.